Manchester, North West

 Open Alpha — first 250 users are free forever

-Getting Gigs in Manchester — The Reality
+Getting Gigs in Manchester

 The Opportunity

 Manchester has hundreds of live music venues packed into a compact city centre and surrounding suburbs.
 From the Northern Quarter's indie rooms to Didsbury's gastro-pubs, there's consistent demand for live acts.
-The city's music heritage means audiences genuinely care about live performance — you're not competing with indifference here.
+The city's music heritage means audiences genuinely care about live performance, you're not competing with indifference here.
 Pubs, bars, and function rooms actively seek reliable acts week after week.

 The Competition

 There's less competition per slot than London, but the standard is high.
-Manchester musicians are tight-knit — word travels fast if you're good (and faster if you're not).
+Manchester musicians are tight-knit (word travels fast if you're good (and faster if you're not).
 The advantage is that once you're in, you're in.
 Venues rebook acts they trust, and the community is small enough that a solid reputation opens doors quickly.
-Being local helps — venues prefer acts who won't cancel because of a two-hour drive.
+Being local helps) venues prefer acts who won't cancel because of a two-hour drive.

 The Money

-Pub and bar fees run about 20-30% less than London — expect £100–£350 for a typical pub gig.
+Pub and bar fees run about 20-30% less than London, expect £100–£350 for a typical pub gig.
 The corporate and private event market exists but is smaller than London's.
 Wedding and function work pays £500–£1,200.
 The upside is lower living costs mean your earnings stretch further, and the shorter distances between venues mean you can do more gigs per week without burning out on travel.

 What Manchester Venues Actually Pay